MARIAN3121/Group1_StudentRegistration/README.md

 # Group1_StudentRegistration

-1. Clone the students_Registrations
+1. Download the zip folder of students_Registration
+2. Save it on AndroidStudioProjects folder (C:C:\Users\Marian\AndroidStudioProjects)
-2. Open in Android Studio
+3. Open the folder on Android Studio